 What are the national guidelines around salt?

-Results showed that for every additional teaspoon of salt consumed, blood pressure increased by 3-6 mmHg (systolic) and 0-3 mmHg (diastolic).
+Results showed that blood pressure increased by 3-6 mmHg (systolic) and 0-3 mmHg (diastolic) for every additional teaspoon of salt consumed.
 Targets were based on these findings, even though the increases in blood pressure were very small.

-Experts argue that epidemiological studies involving multiple countries shouldn’t have been used to draw strong conclusions and set worldwide targets as they don’t take into account genetic, cultural, and environmental differences.
+Experts argue that epidemiological studies involving multiple countries shouldn’t have been used to draw solid conclusions and set worldwide targets as they don’t consider genetic, cultural, and environmental differences.

 - National guidelines suggest restricting our sodium intake and consuming no more than 6g (one teaspoon) of salt a day.